 - Ensure that all failures in security controls are detected an responded to promptly.

 - Review changes that could introduce security risk.

 - Perform risk assessment.

-- Review external connections and third-party access (see the KB article on Endpoint Credentials and Access Control).
+- Review external connections and third-party access (see the Endpoint Credentials and Access Control documentation).